 We’ve seen the most amazing sights and had incredible experiences while travelling and along the way we’ve met the most wonderful people whom we’ve kept in touch with thanks to social media.
 But, of course, we could never have imagined that in early 2020 there would be the nightmare situation of a virus pandemic raging around the world and that all but essential travel would be banned.

 In March this year, we were travelling back to the UK, intending to see friends and family for a few days before heading off to Central America via the USA, when we were told all US flights has all been suspended from Europe and we were sent into a terrible spin of uncertainty and confusion.
 The advice to ‘Stay Home’ was hard for us to contemplate when we actually had no place to stay and nowhere to call home.

 “Life truly has come full circle!”

 Right now, it’s very important that we all stay safe.
 And, having our travel plans disrupted this year isn’t really an issue, when people are falling sick and so many have lost their lives due to the Coronavirus pandemic.
-But, like many who have had their plans cancelled this year, I will admit to occasionally feeling frustrated and sad about our postponed trips in 2020.
+But, like many who have had their plans cancelled this year, I will admit to occasionally feeling frustrated and sad about our postponed trips in 2020 and 2021.

 While we’re in Scotland, we hope to venture out when we can at a social distance to explore more of Scotland than we’ve seen before and to have adventures closer to home.
 I’ll be keeping all my travel dreams alive virtually, by working on this website and through all my writing projects, while reminiscing about our past travel experiences and posting all my archived photos up on social media.
 I’ll also be trying to prepare for the ‘new normal’ – whatever that looks like – when we can all travel safely again to far-flung places around the world.